Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Task and Metric

 \subsection{Multi-person tracking}

-\begin{itemize}[leftmargin=10pt] \item \textit{\textbf{MOTA \& MOTP}}~\cite{mot16}: They are standard metrics to evaluate object tracking performance in video sequences.
-MOTA measures the ratio of false-positive, missing target, and identity switch.
-MOTP measures the trajectory similarity between predicted results and ground-truth.
-This measurement is adopted in the tracks of multi-person tracking and multi-person pose estimation and tracking.
+This task is proposed to estimate the location and corresponding trajectory of each identity throughout a video.
+Traditional metrics MOTA, MOTP~\cite{mot16}, ID F1 Score, ID Sw~\cite{idf2016}, and ID Sw-DT are selected to perform evaluation.
+Apart from these traditional metrics, our HiEve dataset also includes the novel HOTA~\cite{hota} (Higher Order Tracking Accuracy) metric for evaluating MOT performance.
+HOTA is a comprehensive metric that considers various aspects of multi-object tracking, such as detection, localization, identity preservation, and temporal consistency.
+We believe that the incorporation of these metrics will provide a more accurate and reliable evaluation of tracking algorithms on our dataset.

-\item \textit{\textbf{w-MOTA}}: In order to evaluate how algorithms perform on tracks with disconnected parts, we design a weighted MOTA metric (w-MOTA).
+Besides, in order to evaluate how algorithms perform on tracks with disconnected parts, we design a \textbf{weighted MOTA (w-MOTA) } metric.
 This metric is computed in a similar manner as MOTA except that we assign a higher weight $\gamma$ to the ID switch cases happening in disconnected tracks, consequently the metric can be formulated as

 where $N_{fp}$ and $N_{fn}$ are the number of false positive and false negative, $N_{sw}$ is the total times of ID switch, $N_{sw-dt}$ is the ID switch times happening in disconnected tracks and $N_{gt}$ is the number of bounding boxes in annotations.